 For families: Wood Lake hosts many inexpensive Sunday Specials for families.

 For kids: Preschool Drop-off: Kits & Cubs lets you drop off the kids ages 4-5 to explore nature through stories, art, songs, games, and hikes.
 Snack included.
 Ongoing Mondays through early May, morning and afternoon sessions. $10.50/child.

 For families: Eastman is always busy hosting events for families.
 Its location, tucked within the sprawling Elm Creek Park Reserve, and makes a nice stop on a day exploring the nature trails, ginormous Elm Creek Play Area and, when the temps heat up, the swimming beach.

 Springbrook Nature Center | Fridley

 For kids & families: Saturday Family Fun Days are hosted the 2nd Sat/month and are completely free to attend (donations always accepted).
-A new nature-themed playground, complete with a sand and water splash area, opened summer of 2017.
+A new nature-themed playground, complete with a sand and water splash area (dress for a mess), opened summer of 2017.

 Tamarack Nature Center | White Bear Township

 For families: Drop-in Discoveries is hosted the 1st Sat/month.
 Drop in for hands-on learning, animal encounters and more.
-Through May 5, 2018, 10am-12pm.
+10am-12pm.
 Free.